February 17, 2023

 Specific assessment and treatment strategies will be discussed as well as how you can set up your office and interactions to be more trauma sensitive.

-- To be able to understand Trauma including complex trauma, toxic stress, and abuse
+- identify Trauma including complex trauma, toxic stress, and abuse

-- To understand how trauma influence child development including brain development
+- describe how trauma influence child development including brain development

-- To understand how trauma influences emotional and behavioral functioning
+- discuss how trauma influences emotional and behavioral functioning

-- To be better prepared to be trauma informed in assessment and diagnosis
+- explain how to be trauma informed in assessment and diagnosis

-- To be better prepared to be trauma informed in treatment planning and providing therapeutic services
+- identify how to be trauma informed in treatment planning and providing therapeutic services

-- To be more trauma informed in all interactions and to help others to do the same in family systems and other systems where clients may be involved
+- discuss being more trauma informed in all interactions and to help others to do the same in family systems and other systems where clients may be involved

 - Location: Live Webinar Via Zoom